 Why is Resistant Starch So Special?

 1. It feeds our ‘Good’ gut bacteria

-By feeding and helping our good gut bacteria thrive – RS helps to promote a balanced gut -and increased diversity of gut bacteria – which in turn helps control the growth of pathogens and undersirable strains and species of bacteria associated with obesity, diabetes and chronic disease.
+By feeding and helping our good gut bacteria thrive – RS helps to promote a balanced gut -and increases the diversity of gut bacteria – which in turn helps control the growth of pathogens and undesirable strains and species of bacteria associated with obesity, diabetes, and chronic disease.

 2. It helps us stay lean